Our Proud History

 In 2010 the consolidation of the City of Gardner FD with Fire District #1 of Johnson County allowed for a continuation of improving service through the most efficient use of personnel and equipment.
 This final consolidation has led to our current department's rapid growth and development.

 In November 2021, Fire District #1 began providing fire/rescue services to the portion of Fire District #2, including the City of Spring Hill and a portion of Miami County.
 Twenty-Two (22) Fire District #2 personnel transitioned to Fire District #1.
 The existing fire station located in Spring Hill will be operated by personnel from the combined departments.
-With this transition paramedic services are now offered and will continue to be expanded through out the district.
+With this transition paramedic services are now offered and will continue to be expanded throughout the district.

 With the continued expansion of the Cities of Gardner, Edgerton, Spring Hill, and New Century Fire District #1 of Johnson County is assured of many challenges.
-These challenges will be met with the same resolve that allowed this department to continually strive to provide the compassionate service and rapid response to our community’s diverse needs.
+These challenges will be met with the same resolve that allowed this department to continually strive to provide compassionate service and rapid response to our community’s diverse needs.